Updated February 2022

 Many pilgrim hostels have no permanent staff and post a phone number on the door which you'll need to call if you're the first pilgrim to arrive.
 For this reason a phone is useful, especially during quiet times of the year.
 It could also be very useful in the event of an emergency.

 Many private hostels and cafés now have WiFi.
-Whether you need a SIM card or not depends on your own need to be in contact on the internet or by phone.
+Whether you need a SIM card or not depends on your own need to be in contact on the internet or by phone and how much you pay for roaming in Spain.
 If you need a Spanish SIM one of the best companies for international calls and internet is Lebara.
 They have lots of pre-paid plans combining internet and international calls.

 See the guide for the location of a handy shop in Seville to buy a SIM card.
 In Spain SIM cards must be registered so you'll need your passport / EU ID card to buy one.